 - Curiously, the Batman Beyond episode "Zeta" was not originally intended to be a pilot for The Zeta Project, but it was deemed a good enough premise that it got its own show, albeit one Cut Short by cancellation.
 They did completely redesign Zeta for the spin-off to look more human-like, which doesn't stop Batman from recognizing him in the crossover episode.

 - The Simpsons episode "22 Short Films About Springfield" was a backdoor pilot for a Simpsons spinoff called "Tales from Springfield" that would showcase the lives of every character on the show who wasn't a member of The Simpson family.
-Unfortunately, the crew decided it would be too much work and the idea was abandoned (but they did get a great episode out of the deal, so it's not a total loss).
+But the crew decided it would be too much work and the idea was abandoned.

 - The Fairly OddParents had an episode in their fifth season that was an episode of the Show Within a Show Crash Nebula.
 It was actually a pilot for a proposed spin-off, but plans never got off the ground.

 - There was a two-part episode of Bravestarr called "Sherlock Holmes in the 23rd Century", which was clearly designed as a backdoor pilot for a potential new series that never entered production because Filmation had fallen upon hard times by this point (Bravestarr ultimately went on to become Filmation's final, fully produced series).
-This bore no relation to the later DIC Entertainment series Sherlock Holmes In The Twenty Second Century, which like the two part episode in question, was set in "New London" (Bravestarr was set on the planet of "New Texas").
+This bore no relation to the later DIC Entertainment series Sherlock Holmes in the 22nd Century, which like the two part episode in question, was set in "New London" (Bravestarr was set on the planet of "New Texas").

 - Arthur had a "Postcards from Buster" special, a while before the series.